sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 #### Config Time Range

-This new configuration command, `config time-range` will take a JSON file containing time range(s), as an argument, and will validate the configuration using YANG before applying to `CONFIG_DB`.
+This new configuration command, `config time-range` will take a JSON file containing time range(s), as an argument, and will validate the configuration using YANG before applying to `APPL_DB`.
 You can also add the optional flag `-d` or `--dry-run` to only validate the configuration, and not apply it.

 The following is the syntax: